UR Dodgeball Rules

 - Playoffs Eligibility – all players must have played a minimum of 2 games over the regular season to be eligible to play in the playoffs.
 A team using an ineligible player will automatically forfeit the playoff game if the game has begun and that player has played in the game at that point.
 If a player shows up that is not on the team roster, they will not be allowed to play regardless if they played or subbed during the regular season.
 All players must be on the roster and indicate they have read the online waiver even if they are subs.

-- The on-site volunteer Event Coordinator (EC) may do a random ID check for players at any time at their discretion to ensure they are eligible to participate.
+- The on-site staff may do a random ID check for players at any time at their discretion to ensure they are eligible to participate.
 If a team is found to be using an ineligible player, then that player’s team will forfeit the game if it has already begun.
 If the ID check is done prior to the game starting then that player is simply not permitted to participate until they have indicated they have read the online waiver (they can do this via their smartphone).

 - Prior to your game, please double-check the online league schedule for your game times.
 If your team is late and not ready to go when the whistle blows to start the match, then you will lose playing time.
 Dodgeball games are 40 minutes and within that 40 minutes as many matches are played as possible.

-- Teams have a 10-minute grace period from their scheduled start time as tracked by the Event Coordinator to field the minimum starting lineup (for dodgeball, a full starting lineup consists of 5 players including at least 2 of each gender on the floor, but a team may play with a minimum 3 players, at least 1 of each gender on the floor).
+- Teams have a 10-minute grace period from their scheduled start time as tracked by the on-site staff to field the minimum starting lineup (for dodgeball, a full starting lineup consists of 5 players including at least 2 of each gender on the floor, but a team may play with a minimum 3 players, at least 1 of each gender on the floor).
 If a team does not have enough players to field the minimum starting lineup (including the minimum of each gender) by the end of this 10-minute grace period, then that team defaults the game and is subject to the associated default fee used to reimburse their opponent.
 In this situation, the teams are encouraged to mix up players and play for fun during their time slot.
 Any team defaulting more than 2 games in a season may be asked to leave the league, with no refund.

 - Teams may avoid defaulting in regular season games by utilizing players from other teams (other than your opponents) that play in the league without penalty.
 However, in the playoffs, this can only be done to avoid being subject to the default policy- the game will be considered an automatic loss (but not a default) if a team utilizes players not on their roster to field a lineup.